Navigation

 12

-Continue to assign a significant score to environmental and social sustainability factors in tenders using the economically most advantageous bid.
+Continue assigning a significant score to aspects of environmental and social sustainability in tenders using the criterion of the economically most advantageous bid.

 8, 12

-More than 10.5% of the value of procurements in 2023 with circularity criteria (10.4% in 2022), through the application of the circular procurement Guidelines and the related Operational instruction defined in 2020
+More than 10.5% of the value of procurements in 2024 with circularity criteria, through the application of the Guidelines for Circular Procurement and the related Operational Instruction defined in 2020.

 8, 12